Meet our team

 Community Connector

-Her studies focused on enabling people and communities to gain control over their health through a holistic lens so Alex is a great fit for our Community Connector role which supports the welfare needs of individuals and whānau to keep safe while isolating at home / in the community.
+Our Community Connector role supports the welfare needs of individuals and whānau to keep safe while isolating at home / in the community.
 Community Connectors navigate and connect individuals and whānau to various services available during and transition from self-isolation.
+This role is funded through the Ministry of Social Development.
+Referrals can be made by MSD or individuals can approach Community Connectors through other agencies and community organisations.
+The ‘contact us’ page on our website can be used to register a request with us for support.

 Manager The Wheelhouse